CodesVault/wp-bundler/README.md

 <br>

-It's creating a repo in the `/prod` folder then running build `command` then 'cleaning' up the repo based on `.distignore` and finally making a zip file.
+It's creating a repo in the `/prod` folder then running build `command` then 'cleaning' up the repo based on `.distignore` and finally making a zip.

 <br>